 The Issue Price includes a buy spread that provides for the cost of acquiring investments in the Funds.
 The Redemption Price includes a sell spread that provides for the cost of realising investments in the Funds.
-A list of the current buy/sell spreads is contained in the PDS.
+For the most up to date buy/sell spreads see www.iisolutions.co.nz/fund-hosting/documents-and-reporting/.